spread-ai/docs-appsmith-fork/docs/tutorials/insert-data.md

 ## Use Modal
 To insert data using a Modal, follow these steps:
 1. Drop a Modal widget onto the canvas, and then add the relevant widgets and configure their properties.
 2. To validate data before inserting, scroll to the **Validation** section in the property pane of each widget within the Modal.
-Enter the validation criteria, such as **Required**, **Max Characters**, **Regex**, etc. The `Save` button on the Modal remains disabled until all widgets meet the defined validation criteria.
+Enter the validation criteria, such as **Required**, **Max Characters**, **Regex**, and so on The `Save` button on the Modal remains disabled until all widgets meet the defined validation criteria.
 For more information, see [Validation](/reference/widgets/input#regex-string).
 3. Configure the query to insert data.

    Example: